Kinrara (state constituency)

 Kinrara is a state constituency in Selangor, Malaysia, that has been represented in the Selangor State Legislative Assembly since 2004.
+It has been represented by Ng Sze Han of Pakatan Harapan (PH) and formerly Pakatan Rakyat (PR) since 2013.

 The state constituency was created in the 2003 redistribution and is mandated to return a single member to the Selangor State Legislative Assembly under the first past the post voting system.